yzwzwwd/Course-Projects/README.md

 **Time and Entity Fixed Effects Regression Model**
 **Selection of Covariatest**
 #### Data Set
-In our project, we use the data set “Fatalities” containing the traffic fatalities data for 48 US states from 1982 to 1988.
+In this project, we use the data set “Fatalities” containing the traffic fatalities data for 48 US states from 1982 to 1988.
 Certain measures are included in the data such as minimum legal drinking age, beer tax and percent of young drivers aged 15-24.
 Variables related to the economic and human environment of each state and each year are also available like the population, unemployment rate and income per capita.
 #### Main Task
 Our goal is to analyse the data to find out which of these variables have association with traffic fatalities.
 Specifically, we want to check whether having a mandatory jail sentence is associated with reduction of traffic fatalities.
 Also we will check the feasibility of making causal statements.
 One of the most important tasks here is to select appropriate control variables (covariates) so that the estimation of the main effect of the variable we are interested in is not biased.